-Click on the facebook icon to hear the breakdown for each whole.
+Click on the Facebook icon to hear the breakdown for each whole.

-Kiosk is located at the north east corner of the tennis courts.
+Kiosk is located east of tennis courts.

 For some players, disc golf is still a relatively unstructured activity, which can sometimes lend to it's appeal.
 Even so, for the greater good of the game, there are some general guidelines for playing disc golf which should be kept in mind.
 Disc golf is a privilege, and we need to play nice with all the other park users.
 Here is a brief list of things to think about which will help you, and everyone else, enjoy the course/park together: